superhero1/ffritz/README.md

     `git clone https://fesc2000@bitbucket.org/fesc2000/ffritz.git -b fritzos6`

-- Go to ffritz directory and run make (sudo required).
+- Go to ffritz directory and run "make clean; make" (sudo is required).

 Note that this will use pre-built binaries checked into the git repository.
 To rebuild these binaries:

 	make rebuild

-If you want to build an image base on a different original firmware, edit the ORIG definition in the Makefile.
+If you want to build an image based on a different original firmware, select the URL definition in the Makefile (by commenting out the one you want).
+Or redeine ORIG to point to the image file (e.g. for Labor images).

 The same applies for building an image for FritzBox 6590, edit the Makefile.